ttm/minconlang/README.md

 # minconlang
-Considerations and gadgets to analyse and design minimalist constructed languages
+Considerations and gadgets to analyze and design minimalist constructed languages

 # Considerations about minimalist conlangs